RoverAcademy/RoverAcademyApp/README.md

 **Rover Academy**

+By Umer Rizwan, Samir Issa, Alex Jin

+Easton Area High School

+Easton, PA

 Welcome to Rover Academy, an innovative mobile app designed to gamify learning for children.
-The app focuses on engaging young learners in subjects like math, history, science, and language arts by providing an interactive, fun-filled experience.
-The app is built using Flutter and FlutterFlow, ensuring a seamless and efficient cross-platform experience.
+This app focuses on making education engaging and interactive, featuring subjects like math, history, science, and language arts.
+It is a cross-platform mobile application for Android and iOS devices, providing a seamless and fun educational experience.

 **Features**

-Sign In/Sign Up Page: Secure and user-friendly authentication for new and existing users.

-Math Quiz: Interactive quizzes to strengthen math skills.

-History Matching Game: Engaging matching games to make learning history fun.

-Settings Page: Customize app preferences, including themes and notifications.
+Designed for Android and iOS devices

+Multiple login options

+Math quizzes and history matching games

-Progress Tracking: Track learning achievements and milestones.
+Progress tracking for learning achievements

-Usage
+Customizable settings (themes, language)

+Personalized profile with edit functionality

+Reset password functionality

+**Usage**

-**Sign In/Sign Up**
+**Sign In/Sign Up
+**
+Upon opening the app, sign-in and sign-up options will appear.

+Sign in via email/password or social media platforms.

-For first-time users, create an account using email/password or sign in through social platforms.
+For first-time users, create an account by navigating to the Sign Up tab.

-Returning users can log in with their credentials to access personalized progress and features.

-Accessing Features
+**Math Quizzes**

-Navigate through the intuitive dashboard to select a subject.
+Navigate to the quizzes section to solve interactive math challenges.

-Choose activities like quizzes or games to start learning.
+Earn points and track progress after completing each quiz.

+**History Matching Games**
+Access the matching games to learn about historical events and figures.

+Match items to improve retention and earn rewards.

+**Progress Tracking**
-View progress reports to monitor achievements.
+View your progress through the dashboard.

 **Resources Used**

+Icons and Animations

-Design Tools:
+Design Tools

+Development Tools

+Software and Services Used

+GitHub: Version control and source code management.

-FlutterFlow: For UI design and functionality.
+FlutterFlow: UI design and app functionality development.

-Balsamiq: For wireframes and mockups.

-Development Tools:

-GitHub: For version control.

-Android Studio: For coding and testing.
+Android Studio: Writing and testing the app code.

 Dependencies Used